Glitter makeup ideas with tutorials and instructions on how to remove glitter from your skin.

 - Makeup wipes

-I have found, that straight up using cotton pads or makeup wipes seems – well – waste of time.
+I have found that using just cotton pads or makeup wipes is a waste of time.
 I want to first lift off most of the glitter.
-Besides, lint roll or tape takes the glitter in them and you can just throw it in the trash.
+Besides, lint roll or tape grabs the glitter in them and you can just throw it in the trash.
 Glitter doesn’t ‘stick’ to the cotton as well as on the tape.
 But always remember to finish off with a makeup remover and your skincare, so that your skin doesn’t get irritated.

 So – are you ready to sparkle?
 Any glitter events coming up?